“We can’t just leave her!” Peter shouted.

 [Worry not, for I am in worthy company.]

 [Aye, she is.]
 This from a wise, older man.
 [I also possess magic fungus.
-We can restore these hell-fiends to their proper forms.]
+We can turn these hell-fiends back into humans.]

 “See?”
-Eun prodded, “they’ve got it handled, Peter.
+Eun prodded, “they’ve got it handled.
 Focus on Dissona.”

-A data-monocle slid down over his right eye, feeding his brain a stream of imagery: Kora on a velociraptor, sword cocked out to the side.
+A data-monocle slid down over his right eye, feeding his brain a stream of imagery: Kora on a raptor, sword cocked out to her right.
 Barbarian riders ripping through bug-creatures, throwing crumpled mushrooms at their insectile corpses.

 “Okay,” Peter muttered.
 His blaze-filled eyes settled back on Dissona.